meldontaragon/cdw-unit-cell-generator/README.md

 ### Compiling and Installing

 This program was designed to be compiled with the GNU C Compiler (gcc) and GNU Make.
-It can also use the clang processor.
+Additionally  It can also use the clang processor.
 It also uses some simple bash commands.
 It *should* work on any Linux/UNIX system that can meet these requirements but I can offer no guarantees.
 I suspect (but have not tested) that this could be compiled on Cygwin or any other system with a C compiler if one so